Casa do Infante in Porto

-The interior of the building is a little bare, but since it is one of Porto’s most important historical buildings, you might find it interesting.
+The interior of the Casa do Infante is a little bare, but since it's one of Porto’s most important historical buildings, you might find it interesting.

 Another downside is that the explications throughout the museum are all in Portuguese, although you can ask for a pamphlet with information in English.

 Tuesday - Sunday: 9:30am – 1pm and 2pm - 5:30pm.

 Adults: € 2.20 (US$ 2.40) (including the temporary exhibitions).

 Bus: lines 1, 57, 91, 23 and 49.